F-I-D-O/Manuals/manuals/Programming/C++/C++ Debugging and Profiling.md

-# Compilation
+# Compiler Errors

 ## General rules

 - Make the code you want to compile reachable.  **In C++, only reachable methods/classes are compiled!**
 - Solve errors that stop the compilation first.
 - Warnings can stay in logs even if solved until the main error is gone and the build is finished
 - Be aware that the cause of the error can be on a different line than the one in the error log!

 ### If the source of the compilation bug cannot be found

 1. read the error examples below
 2. check that the code follow the [my guidelines](https://drive.google.com/file/d/1fIwSVqSojOxIZFJCvSszu4xEUvfVPA5P/view?usp=sharing) and [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines.html).
 3. read the [cpp reference](http://cppreference.com) for the parts of the problematic code
 4. check the *const correctness*.
 It is a causes a lot of problems.
 5. try a different compiler, the error message can be more informative
 6. try to isolate the case in some small example
 7. copy the project and remove the stuff until the problem is gone

 ## Practical static assertions
 Test for concept satisfaction:
 ```cpp
 static_assert(My_concept<My_class>);
 ```

 ### Useful Predicates

 - [`std::is_same_as`](https://en.cppreference.com/w/cpp/types/is_same) for checking the type equality.